arnav7735/Tensorflow/README.md

 # Tensorflow
-This repository is for all the programs on tensorflow
+This repository is for all the programs made utilizing tensorflow